 Every run is organised by a volunteer committee member.
 It’s usually pretty obvious who they are but if in doubt ask someone and they’ll point them out to you.

 Don’t worry about how fast or slow you are, or how far you’ve managed to run previously, we have members of all abilities.
-True some of them are super quick speed-daemons and some are ultra-marathon runners, but we also have members who just like to go for a short jog.
+All of our runs have a variety of official distances but it’s entirely up to you how far and fast you run.

 Do I have to be a member to run?